 Renewable Versus Non-Renewable Scholarships

-Total Value Versus Per-Year Value
+Total Value Versus Per-year Value

-Look into scholarships offered by organizations and/or community groups that you or your family belong to, as these groups often have scholarships available only to members and their families.
+Look into scholarships offered by organizations that you or your family belong to.
+Community groups often have scholarships available only to members and their families.

 Ontario Student Assistance Program (OSAP)